 After mixing those ingredients, divide them into 3 greased loaf pans.
 Sprinkle them with sliced almonds!
 Bake at 350 degrees for about 45 minutes or until the middle of the loaf springs back when touched.

+Use your favorite one of these simple tricks to make your house smell great!
 There are plenty of other ways to make your home smell like fall, but these are my favorite!
-Do you crave the smells of fall inside your home like I do?
-Share your ideas!
+Do you crave the fall smells inside your home like I do?
+Share your ideas @familyfocusblog!